Colimits and cocompletions in internal higher category theory: Limits and colimits

 \subsection{Definitions and first examples}

 Let $\I{C}$ be a $\BB$-category.
-Recall that for any simplicial object $I$ in $\BB$ the internal mapping object $\iFun{I}{\I{C}}$ in $\Simp\BB$ is a $\BB$-category.
-We refer to the objects of this category as \emph{$I$-indexed diagrams in $\I{C}$}.
+Recall from Proposition~\ref{prop:CatBPresentable} that for any simplicial object $I$ in $\BB$ the internal hom $\iFun(I,\I{C})$ in $\Simp\BB$ is a $\BB$-category.
+We refer to the objects of this $\BB$-category as \emph{$I$-indexed diagrams in $\I{C}$}.
+Note that this $\BB$-category is equivalent to $\iFun(\I{I},\I{C})$, where $\I{I}$ is the image of the simplicial object $I$ along the localisation functor $\Simp\BB\to\Cat(\BB)$.
+Thus, in what follows we can always safely assume that $I$ is a $\BB$-category.